-Different to on campus courses, online courses are 8 weeks in length.
+Different to on campus courses, majority of online courses are 8 weeks in length.
 This shortened format allows you to take classes more frequently while focusing on fewer subjects at a time.
-You are never too far away from starting your next online course.
+You are never too far away from starting your next online course!

 |Fall 1 (FA1)